Leonberger

 Are Leonbergers suitable for apartment living?

-While they are calm indoors, their large size and need for space make them better suited for homes with yards.
+While they are calm indoors, their large size and need for exercise make them better suited for homes with access to a yard.

-The average lifespan is typically between 8 to 10 years.
+The average lifespan for a Leonberger is between 7 and 10 years.

 View Official FCI Standard